google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 **Further reading**

-Sara Soueidan's [tips for optimising SVG delivery for the web](https://calendar.perfplanet.com/2014/tips-for-optimising-svg-delivery-for-the-web/) and Chris Coyier's [Practical SVG book](https://abookapart.com/products/practical-svg) are excellent.
+Sara Soueidan's [tips for optimizing SVG delivery for the web](https://calendar.perfplanet.com/2014/tips-for-optimising-svg-delivery-for-the-web/) and Chris Coyier's [Practical SVG book](https://abookapart.com/products/practical-svg) are excellent.
 I've also found Andreas Larsen's optimizing SVG posts enlightening ([part 1](https://medium.com/larsenwork-andreas-larsen/optimising-svgs-for-web-use-part-1-67e8f2d4035),[part 2](https://medium.com/larsenwork-andreas-larsen/optimising-svgs-for-web-use-part-2-6711cc15df46)).[Preparing and exporting SVG icons in Sketch](https://medium.com/sketch-app-sources/preparing-and-exporting-svg-icons-in-sketch-1a3d65b239bb) was also a great read.

-## <a id="avoid-recompressing-images-lossy-codecs" href="#avoid-recompressing-images-lossy-codecs">Avoid recompressing images with lossy codecs</a>
+## Avoid recompressing images with lossy codecs {: #avoid-recompressing-images-lossy-codecs }

 It is recommended to always compress from the original image.
 Recompressing images has consequences.
 Let's say you take a JPEG that's already been compressed with a quality of 60.
 If you recompress this image with lossy encoding, it will look worse.
 Each additional round of compression is going to introduce generational loss - information will be lost and compression artifacts will start to build up.
 Even if you're re-compressing at a high quality setting.